IVF embryo quality and day 3 embryo grading after in vitro fertilization

 If we could improve the quality of the eggs that we start with in IVF, we would have a better chance of having a successful outcome.
 However, for the most part egg quality is predetermined and "we get what she gives".

-Most of the egg quality is determined by the chromosomal and genetic competence of the individual egg.
-There is no treatment that can fix chromosomal or genetic defects - so we do our best with the eggs that we retrieve.
+Egg quality is mostly determined by the chromosomal and genetic competence of the individual egg.
+There is no treatment to fix chromosomal or genetic defects.
+Therefore, we do our best with the eggs that we retrieve, or we screen blastocyst stage embryos for chromosomal status before transferring.

 By getting numerous eggs, we have a better chance of having one or more with "high egg quality" - in other words, an egg that is fully competent and capable of fertilizing, developing normally, implanting and going on to become a healthy baby.